vectara/vectara-docs/www/docs/learn/grounded-generation/configure-query-summarization.md

 ### Control the summary length

-The `response_characters` parameter enables users to suggest a preferred length for the summary.
+The `max_response_characters` parameter enables users to suggest a preferred length for the summary.
 While it is not a strict limit like the fine-grained `max_tokens` parameter, it provides a guideline, helping to maintain a balance between verbosity and conciseness.

 ### Fine-grained control over summarization output

-The `modelParams` object provides even more fine-grained controls for the summarizer model:
+The `GenerationParameters` object provides even more fine-grained controls for the summarizer model:
-* `maxToken` specifies a hard limit on the number of characters in a response.
+* `max_tokens` specifies a hard limit on the number of characters in a response.
 * `temperature` indicates whether you want the summarization to **not** be creative at all `0.0`, or for the summarization to take more creative liberties as you approach the maximium value of `1.0`.
-* `frequencyPenalty` provides even more granular control to help ensure that the summarization decreases the likelihood of repeating words.
+* `frequency_penalty` provides even more granular control to help ensure that the summarization decreases the likelihood of repeating words.
 These values range from `0.0` to `1.0`
-* `presencePenalty` provides more control over whether you want the summary to include new topics.
+* `presence_penalty` provides more control over whether you want the summary to include new topics.
 These values also range from `0.0` to `1.0`.

 ## Example summarization use cases